Introducing solid foods to your baby

-- Salt – babies under one year should have less than 1 g (less than ¼ tsp) of salt per day as their kidneys cannot cope with very much salt.
+- Salt – babies under 1 year should have less than 1g (less than ¼tsp) of salt per day as their kidneys cannot cope with very much salt.
 Foods prepared at home should have no salt added.
-While most baby foods do not contain added salt, other processed foods (e.g. crisps, gravy, soups) do, so it is important to check the label and avoid foods high in salt.
+While most baby foods do not contain added salt, other processed foods (such as crisps, gravy, soups) do, so it is important to check the label and avoid foods high in salt.

 The following foods should be avoided during complementary feeding:

-- Honey – honey should not be given to babies under one year because there is a risk it can contain bacteria that can cause a serious illness called 'infant botulism'.
+- Honey – honey should not be given to babies under 1 year because there is a risk it can contain bacteria that can cause a serious illness called 'infant botulism'.

 - Shark, marlin and swordfish – these types of fish should not be given because the levels of mercury they sometimes contain can affect the developing nervous system.